AudreyBruno/AudreyBruno/README.md

 # 👋 Hi there
 I'm Audrey Siqueira.

 A developer passionate about technology.
-I currently work as a Software Developer at AguiaSoft Sistemas.
+I currently work as a Software Developer at AguiaSoft Sistemas and I am studying software engineering.

 # 💻 Tech Stack